chuangcaleb/wtsa/_poosts/The Greatest Showman Series/From Now On – Analysis.md

 **For years and years**

-> Though in-universe, Barnum’s empire may have only been around for only a few years; Barnum has been attention-seeking his whole life
+> Though in-universe, Barnum’s empire may have only been around for only a year or two — Barnum has been attention-seeking his whole life

 **I chased their cheers**